 8 Next steps

-8.1 Students who consider that the University has failed to carry out its duty to act fairly in the application of the Regulations on Academic Misconduct may write to the Director of the Academic Services Division to request a review of their case.
+8.1 Students who consider that the University has failed to carry out its duty to act fairly in the application of the Regulations on Academic Misconduct may write to the Director of Student Services Development (Academic Processes) to request a review of their case.
 Such requests should be made within one month of the student being notified of the decision of the Committee.
 Where necessary, the Director, or delegate acting on the Director's behalf, may liaise with the Chair of the Academic Misconduct Committee in conducting the review and in determining an appropriate outcome.
 The Chair of AMC may substitute a decision on behalf of the University.

 8.3 Where the penalty awarded by the Academic Misconduct Committee is to terminate the student’s programme (7.1i), the student may refer to Ordinance XXIII, Council Grievance Procedure.